nekoju/Writing/No1/firstDraft.md

 There is a peculiar phenomenon in biology called meiotic drive, which we have exploited for pest control in the past.
-This works by endowing a particular allele with the ability to destroy nascent individuals which do not have both a copy on each chromosome.
+This works by endowing a particular allele with the ability to destroy nascent individuals which do not have a copy on both chromosomes.
 This allows a trait that negatively affects the fitness of its posessor to proliferate because despite the fitness consequences to the individual, the gene itself does a wonderful job of reproducing.
 The innovation we came up with was to introduce an analogous mechanism in the MUPET-virus symbiont complex.
-We engineered a variant of the virus to have an element that would engage a meiotic drive *and* completely switch off the virulence of the virus as well as its mutative capacity, and did the same to MUPET--but only after many generations.
+We engineered a variant of the virus to have an element that would engage a similar drive --though no meiosis is involved--
+*and* completely switch off the virulence of the virus as well as its mutative capacity, and did the same to MUPET--but only after many generations.
 Then we released it into the world after making it exceptionally virulent